-Louisiana Public Holidays 2017
+Louisiana State Holidays

 Louisiana is unique in that the state is divided into parishes rather than counties like many other states in the country.
 In some cases, holidays are celebrated in certain parishes and not in others.
 However, there are holidays that are celebrated throughout the state, many of which are recognized by the federal government as well.